opentap/OpenTap.Python/Documentation/TAP_Python_Help/Getting_Started.md

 On other platforms we might not be able to detect the python installation.
 In this case you can set the python library and installation path manually.
-Here is an example of how this is done on a Mac OS GitHub builds:
+Here is an example of how this is done on a MacOS GitHub builds:
 ```
           ./bin/Debug/tap python set-path $Python3_ROOT_DIR
           ./bin/Debug/tap python set-lib-path $Python3_ROOT_DIR/lib/libpython3.10.dylib